Randomized LU Decomposition: Randomized LU

 \subsection{Fast Randomized LU}

 Algorithm \ref{alg:randomized_lu} describes the randomized LU algorithm.
-This algorithm computes an LU approximation the matrix $A$ of rank $k$ whose computational complexity is $\mathcal{C}_{RandLU}=\mathcal{O}(lmn + l^2 m + k^3 + k^2 n)$ operations.
-We present now an asymptotic improvement to Algorithm \ref{alg:randomized_lu} whose complexity is
+This algorithm computes the LU approximation of the matrix $A$ of rank $k$ whose computational complexity is $\mathcal{C}_{RandLU}=\mathcal{O}(lmn + l^2 m + k^3 + k^2 n)$ operations.
+We present now an asymptotic improvement to Algorithm \ref{alg:randomized_lu} called fast randomized LU whose computational complexity is

 In order to achieve it, we use the SRFT matrix and the ID Algorithm~\cite{low_rank_comp}, which were presented in sections \ref{subsec:srht} and \ref{subsec:id}, respectively.